 We rely on well-functioning civil and bankruptcy courts to exercise our remedies and access our collateral in the event of default.
 To the extent such courts are closed or limited to emergency matters, there may be a material adverse impact on our operations.
 We rely on such courts for a myriad of collections-related litigation, including foreclosure actions, contract suits, and small-claims actions.
 Although the Bank does not have and has not historically had a high volume of litigation, the Bank's very ability to exercise its remedies quickly and vigorously provides a strong incentive for performance on the part of the Bank's counterparties.
 To the extent that the prospect of such action is diminished by the perceived or real incapacity of courts, counterparties may be incentivized to delay or cease payment.
-As of December 31, 2020, federal and state courts in the Commonwealth of Massachusetts were operating normally.
+As of December 31, 2021, federal and state courts in each of the jurisdictions in which the Bank operates were operating normally.